Crypto-toolbox/bitex/README.md

 They do not feature convenience methods, so you will have to write some things yourself.

-At their core, they can be thought of as simple overlay methods for `requests.request()` methods, as all kwargs passed to query, are also passed to these methods as well.
-They simply handle the exchange's authentication protocols as well.
+At their core, they can be thought of as simple wrapper methods for `requests.request()` methods which additionally handle the bits and pieces of the exchanges authentication protocol as well.

 An example:
 ```